Hyunho111/CNS_dataset/README.md

         │ gt.csv
         │ imu.csv
         │
-        └─LiDAR
+        └─pcd
           TIME_STAMP.pcd
 ```
 - LiDAR
-	- LiDAR data is stored in **LiDAR** folder in pcd format (XYZI of each point).
+	- LiDAR data is stored in **pcd** folder in pcd format (XYZI of each point).
 Each file is named by its timestamp.
 	- For more detailed information, please refer to this <a href="https://carla.readthedocs.io/en/0.9.15/ref_sensors/#lidar-sensor">link</a>.
 - IMU
 	- **'imu.csv'** stores the orientation, angular velocity and linear acceleration data measured by IMU sensor.